 If you are using a connection-oriented protocol, the ConnectAsync method starts an asynchronous request for a connection to the remote host.
-If you are using a connectionless protocol, ConnectAsync establishes a default remote host.

 To be notified of completion, you must create a callback method that implements the EventHandler<SocketAsyncEventArgs> delegate and attach the callback to the SocketAsyncEventArgs.Completed event.

 The following properties and events on the System.Net.Sockets.SocketAsyncEventArgs object are required:

 The caller may set the SocketAsyncEventArgs.UserToken property to any user state object desired before calling the ConnectAsync method, so that the information will be retrievable in the callback method.
 If the callback needs more information than a single object, a small class can be created to hold the other required state information as members.

 Optionally, a buffer may be provided which will atomically be sent on the socket after the ConnectAsync method succeeds.
 In this case, the SocketAsyncEventArgs.Buffer property needs to be set to the buffer containing the data to send and the SocketAsyncEventArgs.Count property needs to be set to the number of bytes of data to send from the buffer.
 Once a connection is established, this buffer of data is sent.

 When using a connection-oriented protocol, the underlying service provider will assign the most appropriate local network address and local port number for the connection.